How does Brexit affect me?

 Travelling to and between the UK and the EU

-Your ability to travel should not be impacted by Brexit, however it is possible that a 'no-deal' Brexit may result in longer queues at UK and EU ports of entry.
+Your ability to travel should not be impacted by Brexit, however it is possible that a 'no-deal' Brexit on 1 January 2021 may result in longer queues at UK and EU ports of entry.
 If you have concerns about upcoming travel, refer to your airline for details relating to flight information.

 New Zealanders who are travelling or living overseas should always have a comprehensive travel insurance policy in place.
 Check with your travel insurance provider to make sure that your travel insurance policy will not be affected by Brexit.

 It is possible that some arrangements for EU travel will change after Brexit.
 This is particularly relevant if you are a New Zealander who lives in the UK.
 Before you travel, check if there have been any changes to (for example) your right to medical care in Europe, driver licence requirements within Europe and whether your licence will be sufficient, and your mobile phone bill and roaming charges in Europe.